mikeferguson/buildbot-ros/README.md

 Before you can build jobs, you will need a _rosdistro_ repository.
 The rosdistro format is specified in [REP137](http://ros.org/reps/rep-0137.html).
 You'll need at least an index.yaml and one set of distribution files (release.yaml, source.yaml, doc.yaml, *-build.yaml).
-An example of a very simple build for a single repository can be found in TODO.
+An example of a very simple build for a single repository can be found in https://github.com/mikeferguson/rosdistro-buildbot-example.

 ##Setup for Buildbot Master
 Install prerequisites: